HMC-AWeSoMe-Lab/AWeSoMe-Platform/README/data-collection.md

 # Data Collection

+Usually, the researchers conduct user studies to analyze the difference in participants' behaviors.
+This can help them see how an intervention works and what influence it has on participants.
+As a result, our platform collects data about user actions and triggered interventions to help researchers analyze them.

 Before the entire experiment, researchers must initialize the database by running the command:

 **python backend/database/init_db.py**

 Initializing the database after the beginning of the experiment will lead to data loss.

 Data is automatically collected and stored as SQL tables during the experiment.
 There are five tables in total: POST, latest_id, trial_mode, questionnaire_response, and triggered_interventions.
-The researchers can easily export these tables by running export_data.py.
 All data will be stored locally on the researchers' server by default.
 The types of data collected and corresponding explanations are listed below.

+The researchers can easily export these tables by running export_data.py.

 ## Table 1: POST